-&lt;sup>12 Heritage resources to be considered will include but not be limited to, physical objects (e.g. middens, culturally-modified trees, historic buildings), sites or places (e.g. burial sites, sacred sites, cultural landscapes) and attributes (e.g. language, beliefs).
+Heritage resources to be considered will include but not be limited to, physical objects (e.g. middens, culturally-modified trees, historic buildings), sites or places (e.g. burial sites, sacred sites, cultural landscapes) and attributes (e.g. language, beliefs).

-- current use of all waterways and water bodies that will be directly affected by the project, including recreational uses, where available; - location of and proximity of any permanent, seasonal or temporary residences or camps; - health and socio-economic conditions, including the functioning and health of the socioeconomic environment, encompassing a broad range of matters that affect communities in the study area in a way that recognizes interrelationships, system functions and vulnerabilities; and - physical and cultural heritage, including structures, sites or things of historical, archaeological, paleontological or architectural significance.
+- health16 and socio-economic conditions, including the functioning and health of the socio-economic environment, encompassing a broad range of matters that affect communities in the study area in a way that recognizes interrelationships, system functions and vulnerabilities; and - physical and cultural heritage, including structures, sites or things of historical, archaeological, paleontological or architectural significance.